rizinorg/book/src/analysis/signatures.md

 The HexRays FLIRT format has two formats:

-- `.pat` A human readable text string format
+- `.pat` A human-readable text string format
 - `.sig` A compressed format, which includes a name, version and the architecture type utilized for generating the signature.

 Signature commands are available under the `F` command namespace: